 All these are very good questions.
 But they are not the questions that interest St. Luke.
-Neither then are they the focus of the Feast of the Presentation which has been observed in the Church with great solemnity at least since the fourth century.
+Neither are they the focus of the Feast of the Presentation, observed with great solemnity since the fourth century.

 The most important thing about this feast is not even the intriguing prophecy of Simeon to Mary that a sword would pierce her heart “that the thoughts of many hearts would be revealed.”

 What tips us off to the deepest meaning of the Presentation is the nickname it acquired early in Christian history– Candlemas.
 It is so-called because it is the day of blessing all the candles used in the Church throughout the year.

 We like candles because they are cozy, homey, and festive.
 As a child, I used to love to light votive candles at the back of the church.
 They would continually remind God of my special intention, even when I had long since left the sanctuary.
 Today I love the cheerful, hopeful candles of the Advent wreathe.
 And there is nothing like a votive candle burning before an icon to help create an atmosphere of prayer.

 These are good reasons to love candles.
 But the primary meaning of candles in the Catholic tradition is not to create atmosphere or to remind God to answer our prayers.